How Bright in Gravitational Waves are Millisecond Pulsars for the Galactic Center GeV Gamma-Ray Excess? A Systematic Study and Implications for Dark Matter: Conclusion

 Our work also outlines a clear path forward.
 Directed continuous GW searches toward the GC, optimized for the MSPs' GW frequencies and leveraging various detection methods to manage computational cost, will keep improving current limits.
 Theoretical and observational inputs are also needed for the MSPs' intrinsic and population properties, especially their ellipticity.

 In summary, GW observations offer a unique and complementary window into the Galactic bulge MSP population, overcoming the severe challenges faced in electromagnetic searches.
-This provides a crucial way to test the MSP interpretation of the GCE, which is the alternative (astrophysical) explanation to the particle dark matter interpretation.
-Looking ahead, the next generation of GW interferometers will either reveal a long-sought MSP population near the Galactic center or place stringent limits on their ellipticities and abundance.
+This provides a crucial way to test the MSP interpretation of the GCE, which is the alternative (astrophysical) explanation to the particle DM interpretation.
+Looking ahead, the next generation of GW interferometers may reveal a long-sought MSP population near the Galactic center or place stringent limits on their ellipticities and abundance.
+Conversely, a non-detection would constrain the MSP hypothesis, and such a null result would indirectly provide further support for the DM interpretation of the GCE.
 Either outcome will carry profound implications for the origin of the GCE, the role of recycled neutron stars in shaping Galactic high-energy phenomena, and the broader quest to disentangle conventional astrophysical sources from potential dark-matter and other new-fundamental-physics signatures.